How to change the LPT port within CMOS

 Change LPT port mode

 To configure this setting in CMOS setup, find the parallel port mode and change it from its current setting to the setting suggested by the peripheral manufacturer.

-If your printer or other peripheral manufacturer is suggesting a parallel port mode that is not available, see if your motherboard manufacturer has a BIOS update to add this feature.
+If your printer or other peripheral manufacturer is suggesting a parallel port mode that is not available, see if your motherboard manufacturer has a BIOS update.
 If no BIOS update is available that extends the available parallel port modes, consider upgrading the computer motherboard.

 Change LPT port

 It may also be necessary to change from LPT1 (0x3BC) to LPT2 (0x378) or LPT3 (0x278).
-By default, all computers will assign the LPT port to LPT1.
-If you are changing this value either because of resource conflicts or the need for addition LPT ports, change the setting to manual in the CMOS setup.
+By default, all computers assign the LPT port to LPT1.
+If you're changing this value either because of resource conflicts or the need for addition LPT ports, change the setting to manual in the CMOS setup.